 Dual representation takes place when one broker represents both the buyer and the seller during a single transaction.
 The practice was formerly known as Dual Agency.
 Dual Agency is now illegal in Texas, but it has been replaced by the practice called Intermediary.
-Special rules are in place that require the agent to provide information about the Intermediary process, and to obtain the informed written consent of both principles.
+Special rules are in place that requires the agent to provide information about the Intermediary process and to obtain the informed written consent of both principles.
 One of the major benefits of the Intermediary practice is that it allows for advice to be given to the principles through an appointment process.
 Under the old Dual Agency advice to the principles was not permitted.
 Be sure to ask your REALTOR® how she and/or her team conducts business so that you'll know what to expect.

 Equal Housing Opportunity